proxer/ProxerLibJava/README.md

                 .execute();
 ```

 The `build` method returns a `ProxerCall` object.
-If you are familier with `OkHttp`, this works exactly the same.
+If you are familiar with `OkHttp`, this works exactly the same.
 The `ProxerCall` object also allows for asynchronous requests:

 ```java
 api.notifications().news()